nxt-insurance/nxt_schema/README.md

 - Should we have a global and a local registry for validators?
     --> Would be cool to register things for the schema only --> Would be cool if this was extendable
 - Do we need all off in order to combine multiple schemas?
-- Cloning of nodes would not work without configuration <<- Either makes this mandatory / or clone properly!

 ## Installation